-Under U.S. law you are entitled to one free credit report annually from each of the three major credit reporting bureaus.
+Under U.S. law, a consumer is entitled to one free credit report annually from each of the three major credit reporting bureaus, Equifax, Experian, and TransUnion.
 To order your free credit report, visit www.annualcreditreport.com or call, toll-free, 1-877-322-8228.
-You may also contact the three major credit bureaus directly to request a free copy of your credit report.
+You may also directly contact the three major credit reporting bureaus listed below to request a free copy of your credit report.